Female gaze: Theoretical implementation

-The female gaze looks at three viewpoints: the individual filming, the characters within the film, and the spectator.
-These three viewpoints also are part of Mulvey's male gaze but focuses, instead, on women.
+The female gaze looks at three viewpoints: the individual who is filming, the characters within the film, and the spectator.
+These three viewpoints also are part of Mulvey's male gaze, but for the female gaze the focus is on women instead of men.
 Viewpoints expanded alongside diversity in film genres.
-Woman's films were a genre that focused on female leads, showing the female as a diegetic story-teller rather than that of a spectacle.
+Woman's films were a genre that focused on female leads, showing the female as a diegetic story-teller rather than as a spectacle.
 Movies such as Rebecca and Stella Dallas are examples of such films in which the traditional narrative is told through the female protagonist.
 This genre of film evolved into "chick flicks" such as 27 Dresses and The Devil Wears Prada.
-These films are meant to represent the desires of female protagonists and, therefore, are to represent the desires of the female movie-viewer.
+These films are meant to represent the desires of female protagonists and, therefore, to represent the desires of the female movie-viewer.

 Zoe Dirse looked at the female gaze through the documentary film genre, analyzing aspects of pleasure and viewer identification.
 She analyzes the gaze at the points of production and reception.
 She notes that if the cinematographer is female and the subject is also female, the object of the film takes on a different role.
-Dirse argues that having a female cinematographer allows women to be viewed as they really are and not the voyeuristic spectacle that the male gaze makes them out to be.
+Dirse argues that having a female cinematographer allows women to be viewed as they really are and not as the voyeuristic spectacle that the male gaze makes them out to be.
 While filming in Cairo, Dirse was in a crowd and observed being noticed by the men around her.
 At first they seemed curious, and Dirse wondered if it was because of her gender or the fact that she had a camera.
 It was not long before they began to push past her, and she felt a sense of danger that she felt other women in Cairo shared.
 This is depicted in her film, Shadow Maker.
 She said that her gender allowed her to be an unobtrusive observer – unlike a man – when filming Romani women singing.

 Paula Marantz Cohen discusses the female gaze in the chick flick genre, with specific attention to the attire women wear.
 According to her, spectacle overrules plot in films such as The Awful Truth.
 Irene Dunne's wardrobe is regarded as a central aspect of the film.
-The different dresses that Dunne wears are extravagant but, according to Cohen, not sexualized.
-While the clothing may be regarded as comical, they are also supportive to Dunne's independence and femininity.
+According to Cohen, the different dresses that Dunne wears are extravagant, but not sexualized.
+While the clothing may be regarded as comical, it is also supportive to Dunne's independence and femininity.
 Cohen notes that in the film The Wedding Planner, Jennifer Lopez is fully clothed throughout the entire film.
 The clothes, as in The Awful Truth, are regarded as comical yet they catch the viewer's eye without sexualizing.
 Cohen also analyzes the relationship between the female lead stars of these films and their male co-stars.
 She states that these films truly depict what women want, that they are accentualized in a positive manner and have a partner who amplifies this accentuation.